morzan1001/Kiosk/README.md

 - [PN532 NFC reader](https://www.berrybase.de/pn532-nfc-und-rfid-modul-inkl.-karte-dongle)
 - [5V relay](https://www.berrybase.de/5v-1-kanal-relais-modul-mit-definierbarem-schaltsignal-high/low)
 - [Lock](https://www.amazon.de/dp/B07MWBHQNM?ref=ppx_yo2ov_dt_b_fed_asin_title)
+- [Barcode scanner](https://www.amazon.de/Tera-Kabelloser-Handheld-Barcode-Scanner-Akkustandsanzeige-Ergonomischem/dp/B078SQ91FB) (The barcode scanner is not absolutely necessary, if you want to use the barcode function, any USB barcode scanner will do.)

 ### 3D-Model

 ![3D-Model](/assets/3d_model.png)

 I myself use an official Raspberry Pi display.
 The resolution of the software is adapted to this.
-In the Order 3D model you will find a model that offers space for a PI as well as the display, an NFC reader and a 5V relay.
+In the folder [3D model](https://github.com/morzan1001/kiosk/tree/main/3D%20model) you will find a model that offers space for a Pi as well as the display, an NFC reader and a 5V relay.

 ## Contributing